Local configuration

 Do not move or rename the local directory nor the configuration file.

-A local configuration is composed of several parameters:
+A device configuration is composed of several parameters:

-• The name of the local configuration, which is usually the nickname of your instrument in Autolab.
+The name of the device, which is usually the nickname of your instrument in Autolab.

-To see the list of the available local configurations, call the function list_local_configs.
+To see the list of the available device configurations, call the list_devices

-To know what parameters have to be provided for a particular Driver or Device, use the function config_help with the name of corresponding driver.
+To know what parameters have to be provided for a particular Device, use the config_help function with the name of the corresponding driver.

 >>> autolab.config_help('yenista_TUNICS')